biemond/biemond-orawls/README.markdown

 Oracle WebLogic / Fusion Middleware puppet module V2
 ====================================================

-Got the same options as the wls module but optimized for Hiera, totally refactored and only for Linux and Solaris
+Got the same options as the wls module but
+- optimized for Hiera
+- totally refactored
+- only for Linux and Solaris
+- wls_machine, wls_server, wls_cluster type/provider instead of wlstexec scripts

+Many thanks to Bert Hajee (hajee) for his contribution, help and the easy_type module

 For full hiera examples, see the usages below this page

 created by Edwin Biemond email biemond at gmail dot com
 [biemond.blogspot.com](http://biemond.blogspot.com)
 [Github homepage](https://github.com/biemond/biemond-orawls)